09. Giant Cedars Nature Trail (Revelstoke, Canada)

 Hostelling can be great and I’ve loved staying in them over the years, especially meeting the fascinating travellers you come across in communal kitchens and dining rooms.
 These adventurers are usually cash-strapped but creative and will happily exchange information and useful tips and make up a group when you want to venture into the iffier areas of a strange town.
 The comfort of the Caribou had ruined me for dormitory sleeping though.
 I don’t crave flash as long as it’s secure and bedbug-free and the cosy rooms in The Samesun in Kelowna were all that, but they were also furnished along the sardine-can design principle.
 Minimal floorspace ÷ six bunks + six lockers + five women can potentially = chaos, but if anyone suffered from sharing the tiny space they were too polite to say so.
 As far as I know my alleged snoring didn’t happen and a typically social hostel breakfast ensured Day 2 started on a high that lasted.

 By the time we cruised into the ’couv we were all torturing Bohemian Rhapsody, our shrieking “For me-ee, for meeeee…” accompanied by the mandatory air-guitaring and head banging.
-It’s an unavoidable post-Moose tradition but as even my 88 year old father knows all the lyrics – and all the voices – it’s also a song that’s a great leveller.
-You can sing it, brutally keyless, and be confident that age has never been less relevant.
+It’s an unavoidable post-Moose tradition, but as even my dad, at 88 years, knew all the lyrics (and would insist on singing them in all the voices), it’s also a great leveller.
+You can smash it out, brutally keyless, and be confident that age has never been less relevant.